With COVID-19, Biden is inheriting a homeland security problem of "incredible magnitude"

 On Biden’s COVID-19 homeland-security problem: The country that Biden is going to inherit on January 20 could be in very bad shape.
 Some 400,000 Americans may have died by the week after the inauguration.
 Potentially, Biden could inherit a country that is overwhelmed.
 This will go beyond a public health problem—he will inherit a homeland security problem of incredible magnitude.
 We are in a very weakened state, and that is very dangerous when it comes to our adversaries.
 Our enemies could attack us at a very vulnerable point.
 The Murdoch media has created so much damage.
 I listen to myself and I sound like a crazy person, going on about Fox News and the Russian government.
 But all of this is real.
 We are in the middle of the most aggressive anti-science disinformation situation.
-Now you have people like Robert F. Kennedy, Jr. going to Berlin and sponsoring anti-mask rallies.
+Now you have people like Robert F. Kennedy, Jr. going to Berlin and speaking at anti-mask rallies.

 On Biden’s competing priorities: We are entering one of the darkest periods in our nation’s history.
 Cases are going to accelerate, and ICUs are filling up.
 What does the president do on day one as he inherits this collapse?
 He needs to make an assessment on where we are with the epidemic.
 Are we still seeing surges in ICUs?
 Can he work with governors on stronger measures, like mask mandates?
 Can he up our level of production of PPE and ventilators?
 Are we going to need new vaccines with more traditional technology?
 Operation Warp Speed went right to the cutting-edge technologies, and while the innovation is exciting, it’s also added an extra element of risk.
 We have been pushing Operation Warp Speed to embrace more traditional methods, as well.